rkhamilton/vqgan-clip-generator/README.md

 * GPU: Nvidia RTX 3080
 * CPU: AMD 5900X
 * Typical VRAM requirements:
-  * 24 GB for a 900x900 image
+  * 24 GB for a 900x900 image (1200x675 in 16:9 format)
-  * 10 GB for a 512x512 image
+  * 10 GB for a 512x512 image (684x384 in 16:9 format)
-  * 8 GB for a 380x380 image
+  * 8 GB for a 380x380 image (507x285 in 16:9 format)

 ## Setup
 ### Virtual environment
-This example uses [Anaconda](https://www.anaconda.com/products/individual#Downloads) to manage virtual Python environments.
+This example uses [Anaconda](https://docs.conda.io/en/latest/miniconda.html) to manage virtual Python environments.
 Create a new virtual Python environment for VQGAN-CLIP-GENERATOR.
 Then, install the VQGAN-CLIP-GENERATOR package using pip.
+If you are completely new to python and just want to make some art, I have a [quick start guide](BEGINNERS.md).

 ```sh
 conda create --name vqgan python=3.9 pip ffmpeg numpy pytest tqdm git pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=11.1 -c pytorch -c conda-forge